Shiva-Bajpai/SB--Clones/README.md

 These clones are inspired by some of the most popular websites, and each clone is a learning project to practice front-end development, improve attention to detail, and enhance UI/UX design skills.

-## 📝 License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 🤝 Contributing

 Contributions and suggestions are welcome!
 Feel free to submit pull requests or open issues if you have ideas for improvement.